 What will the project achieve?

-The Ontologies Mapping Project will help users to select top performing tools, methodologies and services for mapping and visualisation of ontologies, to understand ontology structure, potential overlaps and equivalent or similar meaning.
-The impact of this project will be to help users to better integrate, understand and analyse their data more effectively through better usage of public ontologies and mappings between them.
+The Ontologies Mapping Project helps users to select top performing tools, methodologies and services for mapping and visualisation of ontologies, to understand ontology structure, potential overlaps and equivalent or similar meaning.
+The project enables better integration and analysis of data through better usage of public ontologies and mappings between them.

 How will the project do this?

 The project has built a Community of Interest of considerable size and influence in the ontologies field.
 It has delivered a set of guidelines for use as a checklist to facilitate the selection of ontologies for application.
-The Ontologies Guidelines for Best Practice are available on a publicly accessible wiki:- https://pistoiaalliance.atlassian.net/wiki/display/PUB/Ontologies+Mapping+Resources
+The Ontologies Guidelines for Best Practice are available on the public wiki for Ontology Mapping resources.

 We have evaluated ontology mapping tools and algorithms through and organised the phenotype track of the Ontology Alignment Evaluation Initiative (http://oaei.ontologymatching.org).
-We are now collaborating with EMBL-EBI to demonstrate a prototype ontology mapping service for public ontologies in the phenotype and disease domain, which is being extended to the lab analytics domain.
+Collaboration with EMBL-EBI has demonstrated a prototype ontology mapping service for public ontologies in the phenotype and disease domain, which has been extended successully to the lab analytics domain.